Skip to content

 }

-BENCHMARK_MAIN();There are a few key points to explain here.
-ThreadRange(1, 8) makes the framework run this benchmark with 1, 2, 4, and 8 threads (powers of two).
-UseRealTime() is crucial—without it, the framework reports CPU time by default, and in multi-threaded scenarios, CPU time is the sum of all thread times.
-For example, if 4 threads run for 100ms of wall time, the CPU time might be 350ms (due to waiting and scheduling overhead).
-If you report CPU time, you might think it "got slower"—which is completely misleading.
-ClobberMemory() is a compiler-level memory barrier that tells the compiler "do not cache any memory state," preventing the optimizer from optimizing away our atomic operations.
+Here are a few key points to explain.
+ThreadRange(1, 8) tells the framework to run this benchmark with 1, 2, 4, and 8 threads (powers of two).
+UseRealTime() is critical—without it, the framework reports CPU time by default.
+Under multi-threading, CPU time is the sum of all threads' time.
+For example, if 4 threads run for 100ms of wall time, CPU time might be 350ms (due to waiting and scheduling overhead).
+If you report CPU time, you might think "it got slower"—which is completely misleading.
+DoNotOptimize acts as a compiler-level memory barrier, telling the compiler "do not cache any memory state," preventing the optimizer from optimizing away our atomic operations.

 The output will be similar to: